 Gracia Neighborhood Food & Market Tour

-- Debunk the myths behind extra virigin olive oil on an expert, crash-course tasting at a gorgeous gourmet shop
+- Crash course in extra virgin olive oil at a gourmet shop

-- Taste the emblematic dessert of Barcelona, whose recipe dates back to the 14th century
+- Barcelona’s emblematic dessert (a recipe dating back to 14th century!)

 - Homemade meatball stew